2015 KeyBank and Fisher College of Business Leadership & Creativity Undergraduate Minority Student Symposium

-The 7th KeyBank Leadership and Creativity Undergraduate Minority Student Symposium was held October 9-12th 2014
+The 8th KeyBank Leadership and Creativity Undergraduate Minority Student Symposium will be held October 22-25, 2015.

-Fisher College of Business and KeyBank collaborated to provide undergraduate business and engineering junior and senior students a three-day intensive camp on leadership, creativity, product innovation, spreadsheet management, entrepreneurial thinking, persuasive communication, and the art of "putting it all together."
-The 2014 KeyBank Leadership and Creativity Undergraduate Minority Student Symposium was from October 9 to October 12, 2014 at The Blackwell Inn, our campus hotel and conference center.
+Fisher College of Business and KeyBank will collaborate to provide undergraduate business and engineering junior and senior students a three-day intensive camp on leadership, creativity, product innovation, spreadsheet management, entrepreneurial thinking, persuasive communication, and the art of "putting it all together."
+The 2015 KeyBank Leadership and Creativity Undergraduate Minority Student Symposium is from October 22 to October 25, 2015 at The Blackwell Inn, our campus hotel and conference center.

 The annual KeyBank Leadership and Creativity Symposium is a natural extension of KeyBank's recruiting efforts partnered with Fisher and many of the College's peer institutions.

 Each participating university has the opportunity to nominate two ethnically under-represented students whose GPA is at least above 3.0 (preferences 3.4 or greater).
 About 44 students from business and engineering programs are annually selected to participate.